-Admission to the Doctor of Pharmacy degree program requires that applicants complete at least 61semester hours of specified undergraduate courses at a college or university that is accredited by an accrediting agency recognized by the United States Department of Education.
+Admission to the Doctor of Pharmacy degree program requires that applicants complete at least 61 semester hours of undergraduate courses as specified below.
+Courses must be from a U.S accredited college or university.
 The prerequisites provide the minimum academic background essential to pharmacy education.
 Applicants who exceed the minimum stated requirements are more competitive.